 Community Outreach Co-Chairs

-Sisters Katy Hildman and Kelly Grimm have graciously agreed to be the new Community Outreach Co-Chairs replacing Kelly Steer and Cathy Peters who have done an admirable job overseeing the operations for the past two years.
-Katy and Kelly will oversee the volunteer activities below.
+Sisters Katy Hildman and Kelly Grimm are the Community Outreach Chairs who will oversee the volunteer activities below.
 If you’ve ever participated in these activities, you’ve played a key role in assisting the St. Boniface mission to promote community building to foster our growth in faith.
 And, with two new leaders, we look forward to the continued success of these valuable community services.
 Please review the volunteer opportunities below and visit the pages linked to from each for more information.
 For more information on Community Outreach email Katy at Katy Katy.Hildman@meredith.com or Kelly at Kelly.Grimm@allianzlife.com

 School Supply Drive